IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

   -> IO ()
 ```

-A periodically generated documentation of the tracers can be found in the cardano-node repository in the path `cardano-node/doc/new-tracing/tracers_doc_generated.md`
+A periodically generated documentation of the tracers can be found in the cardano-node-wiki repository in the path `https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/new-tracing/tracers_doc_generated.md`

 # Appendix